OAuth 2.0 Protocol

-The protocol OAuth 2.0 permits an application to obtain access to API on behalf of a specific user of a specific account.
+The OAuth 2.0 protocol permits application to obtain access to API on behalf of a specific user of a specific account.
 The authorization is available for both internal users and external users via the extranet.

 The protocol consists of two steps:

-- The user informs the portal that they are authorized.
-The application adds its identifier: client id.
+- User notifies the account about his/her authorization.
+The application adds the identifier: client ID.
 In return, the server transmits to the user, and through the user to the application, the first authorization code: code.

 - The application submits this code back to the account (invisibly to the user), adding its secret key: client secret.
 Thus, the application confirms that it is the application that is “known” to the account and that such application can work with the account.
 In response, the account issues two parameters: